I don't want to write this post. Not because I don't like talking to you, or because I don't want you to read my blog, but because I feel silly.

 I was basically told, "We've not medically managed this well and exhausted everything to get you feeling better as far as your side effects go.
 I think there's more we can do, and let's work together on it."

-Side note: For me, as a patient who connects to a doctor not only for their intelligence but also their emotional connection, humility goes a long way.
+As a patient who connects to a doctor not only for their intelligence but also their emotional connection, humility goes a long way.
 Teamwork makes the dream work.

 Proctitis, Radiation and other GI Issues